“Okay, I’ll be right there,” I told Mom on the phone before hanging up.

 Someone brought me a pair of scissors, and I cut open the tapes around the cardboard with everyone peering over my shoulders.
 I opened the lid and stopped to stare at the rainbow colors inside it.

-“The moment we have been waiting for,” I said, and smiled at the flag before taking it out of the box.
+“The moment we’ve been waiting for,” I said, smiling as I took the flag out of the box.

 “Let’s go put it up already!” one of my bartenders cheered.